MicrosoftDocs/customer-insights/ci-docs/data/export-dynamics365-marketing.md

 1. Choose who can use this connection.
 By default, it's only administrators.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

-1. Enter your organization's Marketing URL in the **Server address** field.
+1. Enter your organization's Customer Insights - Journeys URL in the **Server address** field.

 1. In the **Server admin account** section, select **Sign in** and choose a Customer Insights - Journeys account.